retro16/blastsdk/doc/debug_protocol.md

 Since most arduino boards have no flow control, an acknowledge byte is sent after each packet successfully sent to the genesis.

 The acknowledge is a single byte with the value : 0x3F.
+It is sent by the arduino board, NOT by the genesis.

 The PC should not send another packet before receiving the ack.